 Make sure to stop by for a Guinness and brush shoulders with the locals as an impromptu trad music session ensues at Murphy’s.

-4. The Dingle Pub
+4. The Dingle Pub − nightly local musicians

 For one of the more lively pubs in Dingle, a great shout is The Dingle Pub.
-It is located on the main street in the centre of town, and attracts a variety of locals, from young bucks to pub veterans, as well as a hearty stream of out of towners.
+It is located on the main street in the centre of town and attracts a variety of locals, from young bucks to pub veterans, as well as a hearty stream of out-of-towners.

 Local musicians play nightly, and a pool table is on hand for those keen for an extra bit of banter.
 They are known for their night sessions of traditional music and all-around good craic.

 Above the pub, an on-site B&B offers those weary from a night on the “black stuff” (aka Guinness) a solid place to rest their heads.
 Although, booking in advance is recommended.

-Location: The Dingle Pub, Main St, Grove, Dingle, Co.
-Kerry
+Address: Main St, Grove, Dingle, Co.
+Kerry, V92 RHP1, Ireland

 For one of the more electric pubs in Dingle, Kennedy’s is the ultimate hangout.
-Ask just about anyone living in the town, and they’ll point you in this direction, so needless to say it’s not a pub worth skipping.
+Ask just about anyone living in the town, and they’ll point you in this direction, so needless to say, it’s not a pub worth skipping.

 As the building has been renovated from a private residence into a pub, it carries over a sense of homeliness and warmth.
 It’s worth a visit for its colourful exterior alone!

 Private nooks are the perfect spot for an intimate drink, whilst sometime a small trad session will be happening, one nook over.
 The craic is mighty – as well as the Guinness – making this a must-visit in Dingle.

-2. Foxy John’s
+2. Foxy John’s − a great local hangout